-From Watsons Bay, the 325 bus to the city will take you through the leafy suburb of Vaucluse, offering sporadic harbor views past historic Vaucluse House and Strickland House Estate, before winding you down a very scenic Old South Head Road into Rose Bay.
+From Watsons Bay, the 325 bus to the city will take you through the leafy suburb of Vaucluse, offering sporadic harbor views past historic Vaucluse House (where you can make a booking for High Tea) and Strickland House Estate, before winding you down a very scenic Old South Head Road into Rose Bay.
 From there, you can jump aboard the ferry, which will zip you back to the city in less than 10 minutes.

 Katoomba is more than 100 kilometres from the city, but it’s worth the journey if you’ve never been.
 So what if we told you that you could get to the Blue Mountains in just over an hour, and take a bushwalk that’s gained quite a reputation for its stunning views and lack of crowds?